 The bronze plaques have now been renovated.
 The lettering on all of the memorials has been cleaned and repainted.
 Additional headstones, engraved with the names of those who gave their life in service for the country will be included in the restoration work.

-The soldier on the Cowpen memorial is in need of extensive refurbishment or replacement and the lettering on the plaques needs to be repainted.
+The plan for the Newsham memorial is to have new columns made and replace the name panels with new stonework.
+A replacement of the soldier on the Cowpen memorial has now been made and it is anticipated that this will be delivered by 5 August 2018.
+The lettering on the plaques will be repainted before the new statue arrives.
 The soldier’s gun, which had broken off, has been replaced by The Elswick (Blyth) All Arms Association using funding they have raised.

 The Town Council is working with Major (Rtd) Derek Fairbairn, President of The Elswick (Blyth) All Arms Association to raise the necessary funds through grants and public subscription to complete the refurbishment of the existing memorials and additional improvements.

 Some provision has been made in the Town Council’s 2017/18 budget towards the full cost of the refurbishment work and The Elswick (Blyth) All Arms Association continue to fundraise for further improvements.
 If anyone would like to make a donation to the Elswick (Blyth) All Arms fund they can do so via the Blyth Town Council office – please contact us for details.